mfreema5/Thesis/Fall-2014/notes/Additional and Alternative Impact Factors.md

 >“As the volume of data increases, so does the potential signal – the challenge for Altmetric will be to help people identify the kinds of impact that matter to them, to supply them with the data they need and to help them filter out the noise.”
 (Adie & Roe, 2013)

 The interesting bit being “the kinds of impact that matter to them”.
-They don't go into much more detail on that; not surprising since they are trying to sell Altmetrics' services.
+They don't go into much more detail on that.  (ot surprising since they are trying to sell Altmetrics' services.
 It can be anything you want!
-Or something like that.
+Or something like that.)